COMP2150-24s1/level-design-assessment-Bry-sannn/README.md

 Making the game a non-linear experience allows players to try different routes, testing which provides the fastest clear-time or have the best rewards.

 For example in section 2 there is a cave-in that contains a several pick-ups such as the gun and health:

+Section 3 uses exploration as a sense

 ## 2. Core Gameplay (~400 words)
 A section on Core Gameplay, where storyboards are used to outline how you introduce the player to each of the required gameplay elements in the first section of the game.
 Storyboards should follow the format provided in lectures.
 Storyboards can be combined when multiple mechanics are introduced within a single encounter.
 Each section should include a sentence or two to briefly justify why you chose to introduce the mechanic/s to the player in that sequence.
 You should restructure the headings below to match the order they appear in your level.

+The core gameplay

 ### 2.1.
 Acid